1-877-929-7245

 • Breakfast, Dinner

-Day 17 - Tour conclusion
+Day 17 - Homeward bound

 After a relaxed morning in Oslo to revisit a favorite café or do some last-minute sightseeing or shopping, your tour comes to a close.
-You are free to transfer to the airport for your return journey home or continue on at leisure.
+You are free to transfer to the airport for your journey home or continue on at leisure.

 Includes